-But don’t discount the free performances—more than 300 free performances!
-Across the festival's Bethlehem footprint, visitors will find stages brimming with local artists, plus nationally-recognized acts including Igor and the Red Elvises, Jimmy and the Parrots, Philadelphia Funk Authority, The Sofa Kings, Seth Witcher, Sunny War, We Banjo 3 and many more.
+But don’t discount the hundreds of free performances during Musikfest!
+Across the festival's Bethlehem footprint, visitors will find stages brimming with local artists, plus nationally-recognized acts.
+The lineup includes Igor and the Red Elvises, Jimmy and the Parrots, Philadelphia Funk Authority, The Sofa Kings, Seth Witcher, We Banjo 3, and many more.

 If you’re driving to the festival, don’t waste time searching for street parking.
 Instead, head right for one of the available satellite lots (1550 Valley Center Parkway or 240 Emery Street off of Rt.
 412) where you can park for free.
 The Shuttle cost is $5 per adult (13 and over); $3 per child ages 3-12 when accompanied by a fare paying adult; and free for children 2 and under (must be able to sit on the lap of an adult).
 The price includes same-day access to the North South Transfer Services.